 - Open the Grader report and click Turn editing on .

-- Scroll down to the appropriate student's row, and scroll across to the relevant grade item column.
+- Scroll across to the relevant grade item column.

-Instead of following steps 3 to 5 above, you can click the Edit grade icon beside the cell.
+Instead of following steps 3 to 5 above, you can click the Edit grade icon in the cells of Grader report.
 This will open the Edit grade page, where you can perform more complex edits on an individual mark:

 Overriding a category total